vele616/monorepo/packages/jobboard/website/content/jobs/backend-engineer-remote-eu-chartmogul-cmtde-gmbh-co-kg-lQObn.md

 ---
-title: "Backend Engineer - Remote (EU)"
+title: "Backend Engineer - Remote"
 location: "Remote job"
 host: "https://jobs.chartmogul.com/"
 companyName: "ChartMogul CMTDE GmbH & Co.
 KG"
 url: "https://jobs.chartmogul.com/o/backend-engineer-remote-eu-berlin"
 applyUrl: "https://jobs.chartmogul.com/o/backend-engineer-remote-eu-berlin/c/new"
 timestamp: 1607472000000
-hashtags: "#rubylang,#ui/ux,#analysis,#marketing,#rest,#English"
+hashtags: "#rubylang,#rust,#postgresql,#sql,#backend"
-jobType: "other"
+jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/chartmogul-cmtde-gmbh-co-kg"
 companyWebsite: "https://chartmogul.com/"
-summary: "If you have you have experience with SQLand 2, ChartMogul CMTDE GmbH & Co.
+summary: "If you have you have experience with SQL and at least two programming languages, preferably Rust and Ruby, ChartMogul CMTDE GmbH & Co.
 KG is looking for someone with your skillset."
 summaryBackup: "To apply as a backend engineer at ChartMogul CMTDE GmbH & Co.
 KG, you preferably need to have some knowledge of: #rubylang, #ui/ux, #analysis."
-featured: 20
+featured: 10
 ---

 ## Job description

 We are looking forenthusiastic junior software engineers to join our experienced Analytics and Data Platform engineering teams respectively.
-Yourprimary focus will be to learn our codebases andtech stack, andassist with all functions of software coding and design - all while continually striving toimprove your coding and design skills.
+Your primary focus will be to learn our codebases andtech stack, andassist with all functions of software coding and design - all while continually striving toimprove your coding and design skills.

 If you havegood working knowledge of basic programming languages, a passion forlearning new technologies quickly, and the ability to work in a team environment, we want to hear from you!